vilicvane/x-value/README.md

 | `ObjectId`  | `string` | packed as `string` | `ObjectId` | `string` |
 | `Date`      | `Date`   | packed as `string` | `Date`     | `Date`   |

-We can encoding value to a medium:
+We can encode value to a medium:

 ```ts
 let id = '6246056b1be8cbf6ca18401f';